Blog

 But when you start hiring more people than you can fit in a room (or feed with two large pizzas), you need areas of ownership.

 We faced growth challenges because we were opinionated and found it difficult to delegate.
 So, each co-founder took on specific ownership areas to ensure accountability and personal growth.
-We divided responsibilities based on what the business needed most and what best suited our roles—Sales, Operations, Engineering, Marketing.
+We divided responsibilities into four key areas: Sales, Operations, Engineering, and Marketing, based on what the business needed most and what best suited our individual strengths.

 We often quoted Steve Jobs: "We hire people smarter than us so we don't have to worry about what they do."
 But that’s only half the truth.